Check Availability

 • MealsBLD

-On the second day of 7 days of Everest base camp trekking, you'll head from Monjo to Namche Bazar.
+On the second day, you'll head from Monjo to Namche Bazar.

 After a fantastic breakfast, you'll buckle up the backpacks for a 6-hour hike.
 Trekking Namche Bazar from Monjo would be sublime and serene.
-Travellers admire the pristine Dudh Koshi river and lush oak and pine forests in the sublime trails of Everest base camp trekking most.
+Travelers admire the pristine Dudh Koshi River and lush oak and pine forests in the sublime trails the most.

 The walk over alluring suspension bridges ornate with prayer flags is joyous.
 The wind blowing over these chortens, chirping birds, and the soothing sound of the flowing river never let you feel tired.
 Moreover, the blossoming rhododendrons in Spring and verdant pine forests make the outlook spectacular.

 The arch-shaped Namche Bazar is the highlight of today's trek.
-Namche Bazar is the busiest hub for Everest base camp trekking and tourism.
+Namche Bazar is the busiest hub for Everest region trekking and tourism.
 You can also buy some trekking gear and essentials at Namche if you have missed buying in Kathmandu.

 Day 3:Namche Bazaar to Tengboche ( 3,870 metres/ 5 hours)